ciphermenial/ciphermenial.github.io/_posts/2026-08-06-xibo-manual-install.md

 ```

 ### Configure MariaDB
-This configures a root password for MariaDB.
+This creates a user named xibo-cms and sets a password in MariaDB.
 Make sure to change MY_NEW_PASSWORD to your password of choice.
 First enter mariadb/mysql console by runinng `sudo mysql`, then run these SQL commands.

 ```sql
 CREATE USER 'xibo-cms'@'localhost' IDENTIFIED BY 'MY_NEW_PASSWORD';